Session 3 - Module A: Advanced Orchestration Patterns¶

 failed_branches[branch_id] = branch_data

-Result categorization separates successful branches by type and isolates failures.
-This classification enables type-specific merging strategies that optimize for research versus analysis data characteristics.
+Result categorization separates successful branches by data processing type and isolates failures.
+This classification enables type-specific merging strategies that optimize for different data characteristics and processing requirements.

 # Intelligent merging strategy based on quality and performance

-Intelligent merging applies specialized algorithms for each data type.
-Research merging emphasizes source credibility and coverage, while analysis merging focuses on statistical validity and computational accuracy.
+Intelligent merging applies specialized algorithms for each data processing type.
+Ingestion merging emphasizes data completeness and freshness, validation merging focuses on quality assurance and consistency, while transformation merging prioritizes schema compliance and accuracy.

 integration_result = {